 Fixing a leaking heater core will always be much easier than replacing one.
-Since it is only a small leak in the heater core, we recommend simply sealing that leak and leaving your heat core in place.
+Since it is only a small leak in the heater core, we recommend simply sealing that leak and leaving your heater core in place.
 You can do this by simply by adding BlueDevil Pour-N-Go to your vehicle’s radiator when your vehicle is cold.
 When BlueDevil Pour-N-Go reaches the leak point, the temperature differential will cause a chemical weld to form sealing your leak without affecting any other part of your cooling system.

 To learn more about BlueDevil Pour-N-Go, visit our website here: Pour N Go Head Gasket Sealer